ridge-computer-science-club/GalesiBoard/README.md

-Branch for all Java software.
+Branch for Ann and Arya's student picker java code.